APooladian/APooladian/README.md

-## Howdy
+### About me

-I'm at PhD student at the Center for Data Science at New York University, where my first year mentors are Jonathan Niles-Weed and Julia Kempe.
-Before joining the CDS, I completed both my Bachelor's and Master's degrees in (applied) mathematics at McGill University, the latter unde the supervision of Tim Hoheisel and Adam Oberman.
+I'm at PhD student at the Center for Data Science at New York University, where my advisor is Professor Jonathan Niles-Weed.
+Before joining the CDS, I completed both my Bachelor's and Master's degrees in (applied) mathematics at McGill University, the latter under the supervision of Tim Hoheisel and Adam Oberman.

+#### Research interests
+High-dimensional statistics (e.g. computational and statistical optimal transport), optimization theory (stochastic, convex, and non-smooth), and problems in deep learning (e.g. normalizing flows)

 ### Current code in this repo
-In this repo, there is code available for a few papers/pre-prints that I've worked on.
+In this repo, there is code available for a few papers/pre-prints that I've worked on during my MSc.
 Most noteably:
 - the repo for the  "LogBarrier" adversarial attack (published at ICCV 2019),
 - the extension to non-smooth dissimilarity metrics (e.g. &#8467;<sub>1</sub>, &#8467;<sub>2</sub>, &#8467;<sub>0</sub>, &#8467;<sub>&infin;</sub>, and Total Variation), called "ProxLogBarrier" (published at AISTATS 2020),
 - a small repo for using the Ordered-Weighted L1 norm as an attack dissimilarity metric via the ProxLogBarrier framework